medHalim/Smart-Windshield-Wiper-STM32F401/README.md

 ## Project Overview

 An intelligent infrared wiper based on an infrared rain sensor has been designed based on the STM32F4.
-A push button changes the wiper operating mode.
+A push button changes the wiper operating mode, and an ssd1306 OLED display shows the current operating mode.

 In manual mode, a second push button will send different duty cycles, which are used to control the intermittency of the wiper servo motor.